jeremypetrequin/jsMovieclip/README.md

 mc.stop();
 ````

-play the animation from the frame "frame", boolean loop to specifie if we want to loop or not
+play the animation from the frame "frame", boolean loop to specifie if you want to loop or not
 ````javascript
 mc.gotoAndPlay(frame:int, loop:boolean);
 ````

-go and stop directly at a frame
+go and stop directly to a frame
 ````javascript
 mc.gotoAndStop(frame:int);
 ````